sv3t0sl4v/PoE-2-OBS-Rank-Overlay/README.md

 webdriver-manager will automatically download the compatible ChromeDriver binary.
 4. Save Script

 Save the above script as, for example, poe2_rank_service.py somewhere accessible.
+IMPORTANT: Edit the config part to your need.
 5. Register the Service

 Open Command Prompt as Administrator, then: